Vocational Education and Training

 - work towards achieving their SACE through diverse and rigorous learning experiences.

-Students who successfully complete a unit or units of study in their chosen VET course gain valuable industry experience, nationally recognised accreditation and are awarded credits towards both their South Australian Certificate of Education (SACE) and possibly tafeSA certificates or Statements of Attainment for the competencies completed.
+Students who successfully complete a unit or units of study in their chosen VET course gain valuable industry experience, nationally recognised accreditation and are awarded credits towards both their SACE and possibly tafeSA certificates or Statements of Attainment for the competencies completed.

-Years 10 – 12 Adelaide High School students will have access to quality VET semester and full year courses and can enrol in them from September, 2013.
+Years 10 – 12 Adelaide High School students have access to quality VET semester and full year courses.
 The courses have been grouped into these industry areas: